scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

                   q"implicit $PRIVATE def foo"
                              ^

-To provide a definition annotation one need to unquote a new-shaped tree:
+To provide a definition annotation one must unquote a new-shaped tree:

     scala> val annot = q"new foo(1)"
     annot: universe.Tree = new Foo(1)